 - 11.3.1.
 Instructions on terminating a subscription service must be clear, easy to understand, and readily available. - 11.3.2.
-All subscription services must have an unsubscribe facility available at no more than one rand. - 11.3.3.
-Where feasible, customers should be able to unsubscribe from any subscription service using no more than two words, one of which must be 'STOP'. - 11.3.4.
+All subscription services must have a readily available unsubscribe facility which costs no more than one rand. - 11.3.3.
+Customers must be able to unsubscribe from any subscription service via SMS using no more than two words, one of which must be 'STOP'. - 11.3.4.
 Members must ensure that the termination mechanism is functional and accessible at all times.